A great estate with bags of room, majoring on value

 Those looking for petrol power have a refreshingly wide range of choices: the entry level 1.4-litre TSI is available in 123bhp and 148bhp guises, the latter of which is more efficient at 55.4mpg whether in manual or DSG format.

-Describing the Skoda Superb estate as cheap would be misleading but it does offer great value for money compared to its rivals, whether you’re considering the amount of metal your cash buys, or the level of equipment on offer.
+Describing the Skoda Superb estate as cheap would be misleading but it does offer great value for money compared with its rivals, whether you’re considering the amount of metal your cash buys, or the level of equipment on offer.

-From launch, five trims levels are offered, with all Superbs featuring alloy wheels, multi-function buttons on the leather-wrapped steering wheel, an electric parking brake, Bluetooth connectivity, DAB radio and stop/start for the engine.
+Five trims levels are offered, with all Superbs featuring alloy wheels, multi-function buttons on the leather-wrapped steering wheel, an electric parking brake, Bluetooth connectivity, DAB radio and stop/start for the engine.